TIY-Durham/2015-FALL-FEE/27--You-Only-GET-Twice/README.md

 Rotate your Team Leads again!
 Don't forget to rotate **every day** this weekend.
 Most of you should have an opportunity to be Team Lead **twice**.

-Finish up your features and push to `TIY-Catalog`.
+Finish up your features and open those PRs to `TIY-Catalog`.